“I was born in Vancouver in 1946.

 Her studies with First Nations cultural practitioners began in 1989 and are significant and pioneering.
 Her mentors include: Kenneth Harris Hereditary Chief of the house of Hagbegwatku (Gitksan), Doreen Jensen Hahl Yee (Gitksan), Evan Adam (Sliammon), Alice Jeffrey Hereditary Chief Muhui Lak of the Lax Seel (Gitksan), Dianne Brown (Haida), Gladys Gladstone (Haida), Matriarchs of the K’aadaas Gaah Kiiguwaay clan (Haida) and Byron Chief Moon (Blackfoot Confederacy).

 Beginning with the site specific work Passage, Karen Jamieson has been on the cutting edge of Community Engaged Dance.
 Her pioneering work in this new art form was used in the creation of the pilot program of the Canada Council for the Arts’ Artists and Community Collaboration Fund.
-Landmark works in include, The River a work that travelled with audience, community dancers and professional dancers along the path of a buried stream.
-The Carnegie/Firehall Community Project, and Techno Carnegie, The Extensions, taking place in Vancouver’s Downtown Eastside and Collision at the Roundhouse Community Centre, with different artists, cultures, past and present all colliding in the evocative spaces of the Roundhouse, a terminal for the Railway.
+Landmark works in include: The River a work that traveled with audience, community dancers and professional dancers along the path of a buried stream.
+Her 3 year work with the Haida community of Skidegate BC.
+Dance in Vancouver's Downtown Eastside program and the creation of The Carnegie Dance Troupe.
+Collision at the Roundhouse Community Centre with different artists, cultures, past and present all colliding in the evocative spaces of the Roundhouse, a terminal for the Railway.

 Karen’s work as a teacher is highly valued; she has been invited to teach to various groups of professional, emerging and student dancers as well as non-professional dancers.
 Her seminal works have been remounted by her on students at School for Toronto Dance Theatre as part of a study in classic contemporary masterworks.
 Commissions have included works for Dancemakers of Toronto, Winnipeg Contemporary Dancers, TIDE, National Gallery of Canada, Vancouver Art Gallery, Main Dance, Simon Fraser University School for the Contemporary Arts and Dancing on the Edge Festival.
-She is currently engaged in actively passing on her life’s work through mentorship, re-creations and archiving.
+She is currently engaged in actively passing on her life’s work through the KJD Legacy Project which includes mentorship, re-creations, and archiving.

 Karen Jamieson is listed in the British Columbia Encyclopedia and the Encyclopedia of Theatre Dance in Canada.
 Her work is highlighted in the publications: Dance Encounters by Leland Wendrichs, Sisyphus by Kaija Pepper, Dancing Our Stories by Doug Durant and Dance Collection Danse - 25 Years of Dancing Up Mountains.
 Amongst the many profiles in magazines and television Karen has also been featured in Grey Horse Rider a biographical documentary on Byron Chief-Moon long time protégé and collaborator.